sinch/docs/docs/conversation/conversation.md

 ### Supported Conversation API Channels and Message Types

 Our Conversation API supports multiple channels that can be used to send different message types.
-These supported channels and more information can be found by clicking [here](https://developers.sinch.com/v1.3/docs/conversation-channel-support).
+These supported channels and more information can be found by clicking [here](https://developers.sinch.com/docs/conversation-channel-support).

 #### Supported Message Types

 Our current message types are:

-- `Test message` - A message containing only tesxt.
+- `Text message` - A message containing only tesxt.
 - `Media message` - A message containing media such as images, GIFs, documentation and video.
 - `Choice message` - A message containing "choices"/"actions" and description.
 - `Card message` - A rich message which consists of text and description with image or video.
 It can also contain a set of "choices"/"actions".